 Crane Meadows Wildlife Management Area is 180 acres of mostly lowland grass and brush with limited upland wooded areas of aspen and oak.
 Buckman Creek flows through and is accessible within the unit.
 Year-round recreational opportunities are available at this WMA from hunting and fishing to bird watching, cross country skiing and hiking.
-Current management focuses on maintaining and improving habitat for a diversity of native plants and wildlife.

 Rice-Skunk Wildlife Management Area is a 426 acre unit characterized by oak woods, lowland aspen and brush emergent wetlands and lowland grasses.
 Management focuses on maintaining and improving habitat, similar to that of the Crane Meadows WMA.
 Recreational opportunities are available year-round.